Westport to Clifden:101 miles / 3 hours 15 minutes at 30mph

 Lovely shops, an uplifting atmosphere and beautiful Georgian architecture make it an ideal place to unwind.
 To get a taste of the town’s history, make sure to visit

-Westport House & Country Park – home of Ireland’s very own Pirate Queen, Grace O’Malley.
+Westport House and estate – home of Ireland’s very own Pirate Queen, Grace O’Malley.

 Leaving Westport, the splendour of Clew Bay dominates this stretch of coast, and a

 Clewbay Cruise is a graceful way to explore its scattering of islands and curious seals.
 Keep your eye out for Dorinish, also known as “ Beatle Island”; it was bought by John Lennon in 1967, and the story goes that he intended to retire there.